 The project will raise and rebuild a section of the Gwydir Highway at Washpool to ensure the road is better able to cope during and after flood events; a welcome improvement to local residents, tourists and freight operators who are often cut off after heavy rainfall.

-Works will include replacing an existing three cell box culvert with a 20 cell culvert structure which will reduce the duration of road closures by up to one day.
+Works will include replacing an existing three cell box culvert with a 20 cell culvert structure which will reduce the duration of road closures.
 The highway will also be raised and widened with the addition of 1.5m wide sealed shoulders as well as upgrading roadside drainage, improving safety for motorists and reducing ongoing maintenance costs.

-A two-way sealed side-track has been constructed on the southern side of the highway to maintain traffic flow around the project site whilst construction works are underway.
-We will keep the community updated as the project progresses.
+A two-way sealed side-track is in operation on the southern side of the highway to maintain traffic flow around the project site while construction works are being carried out.

-Main construction works on the Gwydir Highway at the Washpool are expected to commence in January 2021, and will include:
+Main construction work on the Gwydir Highway at the Washpool includes:

-- Providing standard scour protection measures upstream and downstream of the new culvert structure; and
+- providing standard scour protection measures upstream and downstream of the new culvert structure

-Maintaining the existing clear zone and carrying out localised vegetation control including trimming or weed removal (if required).
+- maintaining the existing clear zone and carrying out localised vegetation control including trimming or weed removal.